JohanVer/freicar_docs/docs/nodes/freicar_map.md

 # 1. Compiling the Node
-The following external depenecies are required for compiling the node.
+The following external dependencies are required for compiling the node.
 They are already installed in your docker image, so no need to do anything extra.

 - Eigen
 - nanoflann